jrg94/CSE5544/assignment02/README.md

 a cell contains data, the data is usually an array of numbers.
 In some cases, these arrays contain a special symbol (♫).

+With all that said, by far my biggest complaint is the knowledge required to understand the visualization.
+Based on the description alone, I can't gather what the values in the data cells correspond to, and the labels require a bit of background to understand.
+As someone with a music background, I would hope that the visualization would be able to distill what matters for the reader a little better.

+That said, I think the color usage is fine.
+I don't see how color improves the visualizations, but it doesn't detract from it either.
+I also don't think the visualization encourages any misperceptions.
+After all, all the data is there.
+It's just not clear what the data is telling us.

 [1]: https://sites.google.com/site/datavisualizationspring2019/paperreadings/critique
 [2]: https://arxiv.org/pdf/1810.10814.pdf
 [3]: https://qmro.qmul.ac.uk/xmlui/handle/123456789/15516